Peggy Dickens

 Peggy Dickens (born 8 December 1975 in Schiltigheim) is a French slalom canoeist who competed from the early 1990s to the mid-2000s.
 She won a bronze medal in the K1 event at the 2005 ICF Canoe Slalom World Championships in Penrith.

 Dickens also finished fourth in the K1 event at the 2004 Summer Olympics in Athens.

+Biography

+Peggy Dickens finished fourth in the single kayak slalom final at the 2004 Summer Olympics in Athens.
+She won the bronze medal in the single kayak event at the 2005 World Canoe Slalom Championships in Penrith, New South Wales.